alexa-samples/alexa-smarthome/sample_backend/docs/005-setup-link-skill-smarthome.md

 <span style="color:#ccc">5.2.6</span> Click **Allow** to link your Account with the _Sample Alexa Smart Home_ skill.

-<span style="color:#ccc">5.2.7</span> On success, you should be presented with a window that reads "To continue, close this window to discover devices you can control with Alexa."
-Close this page and return to the _Sample Smart Home Skill_.
+<span style="color:#ccc">5.2.7</span> On success, you should be presented with a window that instructing you to close the page and return to the _Sample Smart Home Skill_.

 <span style="color:#ccc">5.2.8</span> When redirected back to the Skill page, you will be prompted 'Discover Devices'.
 Click **Cancel**  for now as no new devices from the Sample Smart Home Skill will be returned without additional configuration.